 I think we all came away from Directors Lab North changed in some way – more questions, inspired, fired up, more confident about our voices, and keen to find new directions and develop new collaborations.
 This activists door is always open.

 Vici Wreford-Sinnott is founder and Artistic Director of Little Cog, a disabled-led theatre company.
 A leading voice in the disability arts sector, Vici is a disabled playwright, theatre director and equality strategist who believes in a cultural landscape without limitation.
 She is also Co-Founder of Cultural Shift at ARC Stockton, a strategic artistic platform for disabled artists, based in the North East of England.
-Vici is committed to rich, multi-layered theatre by disabled professionals who bring a new aesthetic and engage audiences in new ways with previously untold or mis-told stories, believing this to be central to understanding who we are as a society and rightfully staking a claim in our cultural jigsaw.
+Vici is committed to rich, multi-layered theatre by disabled professionals who bring a new aesthetic and engage audiences in new ways with previously untold stories, believing this to be central to understanding who we are as a society and rightfully staking a claim in our cultural jigsaw.
 Vici’s career began as Artistic Director of cirque des femmes, one of the first feminist theatre companies in North Eastern England, followed by directorship of Sycorax Theatre Company.

 As writer/director Vici has created Moll Cutpurse – A Comedy for the 21st Century, Deadly Devotchka, The Art of Not Getting Lost, Butterfly, Another England, Lighthouse, and other directing credits include Matryoshka by Alison Carr, Occupation and Never-Neverland by Pauline Heath, IN Stitches by the Northern Women’s Theatre Group, Iron Mistress by April de Angelis, and Lear’s Daughters by the Women’s Theatre Company.